-Although digital transformation has been a top priority for years, many companies lacked the data analytics or digital marketing capabilities to pivot quickly to a new business model when the pandemic struck, explained Martha Heller, CEO of Heller Search Associates.
+Although digital transformation has been a top priority for years, many companies lack the data analytics or digital marketing capabilities to pivot quickly to a new business model, explained Martha Heller, CEO of Heller Search Associates.

-In fact, BCG research shows that, even in ‘normal’ times, 70 percent of digital transformations fall short of their objectives, often with profound consequences.
+In fact, BCG research shows that 70 percent of digital transformations fall short of their objectives, often with profound consequences.
 “To prove that you can succeed where others have failed, look deep inside the company,” Heller advised.